-Managing Sets in a Namespace
+Managing sets in a namespace

+This page describes how to manage sets in a namespace.
 An Aerospike set is similar to a table in a relational database, except you do not need to define a schema for a set.
 Sets are created dynamically and implicitly on the first record insertion in set.
 For more see Data Model.

-Assigning a default TTL to a set
+Assigning a default TTL to a setโ

-The asadm command to dynamically specify default-ttl is:
+command to dynamically

 asadm -e "enable; manage config namespace test set demo param default-ttl 60D"